 Call for Applications - Villa Albertine Season 2

+From January to December 2023, Villa Albertine will be supporting one-to three-month long exploratory residencies across the United States.
 Through the concept of exploratory residencies, Villa Albertine invites participants to explore a territory and to meet key local actors in order to nourish an original artistic or intellectual reflection which could not be developed otherwise.
 Such residencies are not intended as work behind closed doors but to act as probing field work that inspires and forges new bonds.
 The project can be either a new proposal conceived for Villa Albertine or research the resident has been conducting before they arrive in the US.
 In both cases, the raison d’être of the project is its relation to the place where it takes place.
 Meetings, visits, and events should contribute to the work carried out.
 The exploratory residency should also give rise to exchanges and relationships for the future; and help refine an approach and deepen reflection.
 Although it involves presenting something, in any form, its outcome does not need to be centered on the production of a specific work or format, as a production residency would.

 Profile and project requirements